wuerzlefish/Qlockwork/README.md

 Title (TE MP):                   + or - to move directly to the next or previous category.
 Room temperature:                Display of the measured temperature in the room (only with RTC or DHT22).
 Room humidity:                   Display of the measured humidity in the room (only with DHT22).
-Outdoor Temperature:             Displays the temperature for a location (Yahoo Weather).
+Outdoor temperature:             Displays the temperature for a location (Yahoo Weather).
-Outdorr Humidity:                Humidity display for the selected location (Yahoo Weather).
+Outdorr humidity:                Humidity display for the selected location (Yahoo Weather).
 Title (AL RM):                   + or - to move directly to the next or previous category.
 Timer (TI):                      Sets the minute timer.
 Zero turns off the timer.
                                  Display of the remaining time if a timer is set.